RohitBansal-github/job-tracker-app/README.md

 - [Credits](#credits)

 ## Project Overview
 **Job Tracker** is a web application designed to help job seekers manage their applications efficiently.
-Users can track application details, filter by status, and receive real-time notifications within a responsive, modern interface.
-Built with a robust tech stack, it’s a valuable tool for job seekers and a showcase of full-stack development for recruiters and developers.
+Users can track application details, filter by status, and modern interface.
+Built with a robust tech stack, it’s a valuable tool for job seekers and a showcase of full-stack development for developers.

 **Why it’s useful**: Job Tracker streamlines the job search process, reducing stress by organizing applications and providing actionable insights.
 Its intuitive design and secure authentication make it accessible and extensible.